Trident Studios: Queen

-The 2018 Queen biopic Bohemian Rhapsody featured a dramatisation of the studio, during the making of Seven Seas of Rhye.

 David Bowie, Elton John and others

 In March 1968, Manfred Mann recorded Trident's first number one at the studio, the single "My Name Is Jack".
 From 1968 to 1981, some of the most reputed artists used the studios for their recordings, including David Bowie, Elton John, Marc Bolan/T.Rex, Carly Simon, Frank Zappa, the Rolling Stones, Free, Genesis, Lou Reed, Joan Armatrading, Black Sabbath, Lindisfarne, Dusty Springfield, the Mahavishnu Orchestra, Krisma, Jeff Beck/Rod Stewart and other artists.
-Elton John's "Your Song" and Carly Simon's "You're So Vain" were both engineered at Trident by Robin Geoffrey Cable, who later went on to produce two albums for The Dickies.
+Elton John's first US Top 40 record "Your Song" and Carly Simon's "You're So Vain" were both engineered at Trident by Robin Geoffrey Cable, who later went on to produce two albums for the Dickies.

 Tony Stratton-Smith's Charisma Records was also one of the most regular clients of the studios during the 1970s.
 Genesis recorded several of their most renowned albums there, including Trespass (1970), Nursery Cryme (1971) and A Trick of the Tail (1976).
 The jazz fusion band Brand X recorded their debut studio album Unorthodox Behaviour here (1976).
 Other artists from the label who recorded at Trident were Van der Graaf Generator, Peter Hammill, Lindisfarne and Peter Gabriel.
 Charisma's first Van der Graaf Generator release, The Least We Can Do Is Wave to Each Other, was recorded at Trident from 11 to 14 December 1969.
 Most of the album was recorded on eight-track, but the last song, "After the Flood", was recorded on 16.
 Trident was also among the first studios in the UK to obtain a 16-track machine.